 Many brides always get it right in looking for and booking a makeup artist before the wedding day.

 The problem is when the same makeup artist is assigned to work on the bride, her bridesmaids, matron of honour, mother of the bride, flower girls, well let’s just say the list can extend even further on our beautiful South African weddings (…LOL)

 Due to the long list of people to be worked on, the makeup artist has to start working in the early hours of dawn, to get through all the ladies before she works on the “woman of the moment”.
 Unfortunately, this leads to a huge compromise of quality of work as the artist usually has to “rush” through everyone in order to still work on the bride.

 The makeup artist is also quite exhausted by the time she gets to work on the bride, which again potentially compromises the quality of her work.
 This even gets worse when the time to leave approaches, while she is still busy… all the aunts, uncles and parents start demanding for the bride to finish, “ it’s time to go makoti!”… some family members will even start knocking on the bride’s door, asking for the bride to “come out already”, while others would be singing audibly “si m’lindile umakoti” (we are waiting for the bride) eager to depart for the wedding venue.

 All this amount of pressure, exhaustion, and destruction has a huge impact on the quality of make up the bride will be given, just before she walks done the isle.

-When using services and high quality equipments like those of Masasestudio, makeup flaws can be exposed, much to the bride’s dissatisfaction.
-In turn this also leads to more editing work for the professional photographer, taking away the beautiful natural look of the bride, as preferred.
+When using services and high-quality types of equipment like those of Masasestudio, makeup flaws can be exposed, much to the bride’s dissatisfaction.
+In turn, this also leads to more editing work for the professional photographer, taking away the beautiful natural look of the bride, as preferred.

 Further, the time allocated for taking photos of the wedding party may either be reduced or shifted to a later time, sometimes after the wedding.